Prof. Dr. Klaus Mainzer

 Academic Career and Research Areas

 As a philosopher of science, Professor Mainzer (b.
 1947) studies the foundations and future perspectives of science and technology.
-He focuses on the mathematical treatment and computer modeling of science and technology.
-He is known as a researcher of complexity with a focus on complex systems in the natural world, science, business and society and the paradigms of self-organization, chaos theory, artificial intelligence and artificial life.
+He focuses on mathematic basic research and computer modeling of science and technology.
+He is known as a researcher of complexity with a focus on complex systems, algorithms and artificial intelligence in science and society.

-Professor Mainzer studied mathematics, physics and philosophy at the University of Münster, where he was awarded a doctorate in philosophy (1973) and qualified as a lecturer.
+Professor Mainzer studied mathematics, physics and philosophy at the University of Münster, where he was awarded a doctorate in philosophy and foundations of mathematics (1973) and qualified as a lecturer in philosophy.
 Prior to assuming the Chair of Philosophy and the Theory of Science at TUM and the position of Director of the Carl von Linde Academy in 2008, he was a professor (1981-1988) and prorector (1985-1988) at the University of Konstanz, and a professor and founding director of the Institute for Interdisciplinary Informatics (1988-2008) at the University of Augsburg.
-He is a member of numerous national and international bodies and academies.
-From 2012 to 2014 he built up the Munich Center for Science in Technology (MCTS) as founding director.
+He was founding director of the Munich Center for Technology in Society (MCTS) and has been TUM Emeritus of Excellence since 2016.

 - Heisenberg Fellowships (1980)